weigertlab/spotiflow/README.md

 ### Inference (Docker)

-Alternatively to installing Spotiflow as command line tool on your operating system, you can also use it directly from our Docker container.
+Alternatively to installing Spotiflow as command line tool on your operating system, you can also use it directly from our Docker container (thanks to @migueLib for the contribution!).
 To do so, you can use the following command:

 To pull the Docker container from Dockerhub use:
 ``` console